ansys/pyhps/doc/source/contribute.rst

 Generate or update RMS models
 -----------------------------

-To generate RMS Pydantic models, first download the RMS OpenAPI specification and save it as ``rms_openapi.json`` in the root of the repository.
+To generate Resource Management Service (RMS) pydantic models, first download the RMS OpenAPI specification and save it as ``rms_openapi.json`` in the root of the repository.
 Then, run the data model generator with this command:

 .. code:: bash